Dularcha Railway Tunnel

 Dularcha Railway Tunnel is a heritage-listed former railway tunnel at 1.5 km south of Mooloolah township in Landsborough, Sunshine Coast Region, Queensland, Australia.
 It was built from 1890 to 1891 by T Jesser & Company.
 It is also known as North Coast Line No 1 : Mooloolah tunnel.
-It was also used during world war 1 and world war 2 as a transport route for injured troops.
 It was added to the Queensland Heritage Register on 24 September 1999.

 History

-Dularcha Railway Tunnel, constructed in 1890-91, formed part of the section of railway from Landsborough to Yandina, which in turn was part of the North Coast railway line from Brisbane to Gympie.
+Dularcha Railway Tunnel, constructed in 1890–91, formed part of the section of railway from Landsborough to Yandina, which in turn was part of the North Coast railway line from Brisbane to Gympie.

 The construction of Queensland railways began in 1864, however, unlike other states, routes were constructed independently of each other.
 Consequently, while a rail line had extended north from Gympie to Maryborough since 1881, it was not until 1888 that a line was opened from Brisbane to create a link with Gympie.
 Surveys for the section of line between Caboolture and Gympie had begun as early as 1884, however, the terrain had created difficulties which was eventually resolved by the construction of four major bridges and two tunnels.
 The North Coast Line was opened at Gympie in 1891.
 At the time, the North Coast Line was a direct link between Brisbane and Maryborough and brought Gympie within easy reach of Brisbane.
 So convenient was the line that a return journey from Brisbane to Gympie could be made in one day.
 Troops sent to quell the 1891 Shearer's Strike in Central Queensland were transported on this line.

 The North Coast Line soon became a dominant method of freight transportation with passenger traffic increasing dramatically as each new link further north created an integrated rail system.
 It was popularity of train travel that promoted the gazetting of Dularcha National Park on 21 May 1924 under the State Forests and National Parks Act 1906.
 The area covered 336 acre.
 This area included that part of the Landsborough to Yandina line which incorporated the Dularcha Railway Tunnel.
-Between 1900-1920, the North Coast Line was gradually increasing in importance.
+Between 1900 and 1920, the North Coast Line was gradually increasing in importance.
 It was constructed over a period of forty years and coastal rail freight grew slowly as coastal shipping offered cheaper rates for heavy freight.

 The first section of the railway specifically built as part of the North Coast Line was the line from Caboolture to Gympie.
 Surveying began in 1882 and took six years.
 There were so many new lines being planned that surveying resources were thinly spread.
 It was October 1886 before Section 5 from Gympie South to Martin's Halfway House (Cooran) on the road to Noosa was completed.
 The contract was awarded to Willocks & Company.